In Praise of Magnolia

 Granted, there is a place for colours and I love them.
 It was very hard for hubby and me to break the tradition of our kitchen being painted a beautiful glowing coral.
-We swapped it recently after about twenty years for a shade of dark Georgian green.
+We swapped it recently after about twenty years for a shade of dusky Georgian green.
 Gorgeous it is but in a different way.
 Magnolia here was not an option despite the fact that it would have added light to the room.
-Facing north as it does and hemmed in by foliage, the room is always dark.
-Lights on, even in summer.
+Facing north as it does and hemmed in by foliage, the room is always dark and requires lights on, even in summer.
 Colour here adds a bold cheerful statement about an otherwise gloomy space.

-White then you may suggest but I am of the opinion that white is a total cop-out.
-A quick-fix decorating solution for those nervous of making a mistake.
+White then you may suggest, but I am of the opinion that white is a total cop-out.
+Often a quick-fix decorating solution for those nervous of making a mistake.
 OK for student residences and such where a quick unchanging lick-over is required on a regular basis.
 Besides, whilst white is uplifting by day it tends towards dull grey areas of shadow in half-light.

 One of the problems I know is what actually constitutes 'Magnolia' (since none of the shades I have seen remotely resembles any actual flowers).
 Different brands offer subtly different hues.
 It is after all, only a named version of warm-toned white.
 The same thing happened when we shopped for a light colour suitable for our small study.
 We fancied cream.
 Selection however was not straight-forward.
 We ran the gamut of String, Linen, Wheat, Old Cream, Safari Map, Cord, etc., etc. Sadly our choice was short-lived once on the walls.
 In changing light it displayed a nasty greenish caste, was renamed Snot and quickly over-painted!